tonethar/IGME-330-Fall-2022/projects/p1-peer-review.md

 - See the ***REVIEW TEMPLATE*** at the bottom of the page

 ## Peer review questions
-- The questions below do not cover every last requirment, but hit most of the major ones
+- The questions below do not cover every last requirement, but hit most of the major ones

 ### I. All Pages
 - Is there a "global" navbar on the same place on each page, and does it have embedded "you are here" cues (current page text is bolded, or similar)?